-Modified Gross Lease is a type of lease where the commercial tenant takes the responsibility of a few operating costs such as utilities, interior maintenance by either paying the estimated costs or actuals of the expenses Commercial real estate leases can be of two types: gross lease or net lease.
-They primarily detail the responsibilities of the agreeing parties in aspects related to maintenance and upkeep expenses and other costs associated with the property in question.
+Modified Gross Lease is a type of lease where the commercial tenant takes the responsibility of a few operating costs such as utilities, interior maintenance by either the estimated expenses or actuals of the expenses.
+Commercial real estate leases can be of two types: gross lease or net lease.
+They primarily detail the responsibilities of the agreeing parties in matters relating to maintenance and upkeep expenses and other costs associated with the property under contract.

 A gross lease is also known as a full-service lease.
-Here, the landlord takes up the entire responsibility of payment of all associated expenses with the building or the property.
-These expenses usually include the insurance of the property, taxes on it, and common area maintenance (CAM), apart from external maintenance and repairs.
+Here, the landlord takes up the entire responsibility of payment of all associated expenses of the building or the property.
+These expenses usually include the insurance, property and local taxes, common area maintenance (CAM).
+It is in addition to all external repairs and maintenance.

 A net lease is at the opposite end of the spectrum from a gross lease.
-In it, the tenant pays some or all of the expenses associated with the building or property.
-In a triple net lease (NNN lease), which is one of the three forms of a net lease, the tenant pays all the aforementioned expenses.
+Here, the tenant/lessee bears all or some of the expenses of the building or property.
+In a triple net lease (NNN lease), the tenant pays all the costs mentioned above.

-Net leases are usually agreed upon when a single-tenant occupies a premise like a retail store or restaurant chains.
+Net leases usually preferred where a single-tenant occupies a premise, like a retail store or a restaurant chain.

 Modified Gross Lease